Reflection (song): 1998 version

+Background and recording

+In December 1997, Disney was looking for a vocalist to sing the song "Reflection" for their movie-in-the-works, Mulan.
+The RCA label suggested American singer Christina Aguilera for the track.
+Within forty-eight hours of the initial call from the company, Disney officials congratulated Aguilera and told her she "got the deal".
+It took about seven days to record the song.
+Remembering how the accompaniment for the ballad was recorded, Aguilera told Pittsburgh Post-Gazette, "It's enough to bring tears to your eyes, hearing a 90-piece orchestra playing your song.
+It was amazing."
+It was conducted by the Academy Award-winning composer Jerry Goldsmith.
+"Reflection" was Aguilera's second official studio track ever recorded, after the single "All I Wanna Do", a duet with Japanese singer-songwriter Keizo Nakanishi.

-Aguilera approached record label RCA, then having financial difficulties, and was told to contact Disney.
-After being given the opportunity to record "Reflection", it was reported she had gained a record deal with RCA Records.
-After she was asked to hit E5, the highest note required for "Reflection", she thought that the song could be the gateway into an album deal.
+After she was asked to hit E5, the highest note required by Disney, she thought that the song could be the gateway into an album deal.
 Aguilera spent hours recording a cover of Whitney Houston's "Run to You", which included the note she was asked to hit.
-After successfully hitting the note, which she called "the note that changed my life", she was given the opportunity to record the song.
+After successfully hitting the note, which she called "the note that changed my life", she was given the opportunity to record the song and subsequently signed a record deal with RCA Records.

+Serving as her debut solo single, Aguilera's version of "Reflection" was released to adult contemporary radio on June 15, 1998.
+The song was released as a CD single in Japan on September 18, 1998.
 Due to the success around the recording of "Reflection", RCA wished for Aguilera to record and release an album by September 1998 to maintain the "hype" surrounding her at that time.
-The label laid the foundation for the album immediately and started presenting Aguilera with tracks for her debut album, which they later decided would have a January 1999 release.
-"Reflection" was adopted as a track on the album.
+The label laid the foundation for the album immediately and started presenting Aguilera with tracks for her debut album, which was later pushed to a January 1999 release.
+Her self-titled debut album was eventually released on August 24, 1999, and "Reflection" was included on the album's track list.
+It was later included on the compilation Disneymania (2002) and in remixed form on Disneymania 4 (2004).

-Serving as her debut single, Aguilera's version of "Reflection" was released to adult contemporary radio on June 15, 1998.
-The song was released as a CD single in Japan on September 16, 1998.
+In a 2024 interview for Spotify, Aguilera opined that "Reflection" has "stood the test of time", and added: "[...]
+People love that song so much because it's about not being seen and that's been a part of my career."